pmiossec/vscode-gitextensions/README.md

 * GitExtensions: Browse in GitExtensions
 * GitExtensions: See File History

+Commands available via the explorer and editor contextal menus (see VSCode settings to hide them):

+* GitExtensions: See in Diff Tool
+* GitExtensions: See File History
+* GitExtensions: Revert changes

 ## Requirements

 * GitExtensions should be accessible in the PATH.